 Enjoy a Seafood Lunch at La Perla

-After doing some shopping around town, head over to La Perla for lunch.
-We ordered the octopus, prawns & chorizo dish with yuca and all were very good.
+Make your way over to La Perla for lunch.
+Order the octopus, prawns & chorizo dish with yuca and you won’t be disappointed.

 Sip on Some Liquor Store Cocktails at Q’Onde